norbelcasasmurillo/password-policy/README.md

 <br />

 <p align="center">
-Open Minimum Password length Properties.
+Open “Minimum password length” Properties.
 Adjust password length to 14 characters.
 Then click OK.
 (You can click on the "Explain" tab for more information.)

 </p>
 <p>